 Arch Linux has no graphical user interface (GUI) during installation.
-All you will get during installation is a zsh shell prompt as shown in the image below.
-I hope this step-by-step guide on how to install Arch Linux on VMware Workstation Player could make the installation easier.
+In fact, all you will get during installation is a zsh shell prompt as shown in the image below.
+Therefore, I hope this step-by-step guide on how to install Arch Linux on VMware Workstation Player could make the installation a lot easier.

 Step 1 – Partition the hard drive